rspillman/my-portfolio/README.md

 # Russ Spillman's portfolio
-TThis is my professional portfolio.
+This is my professional portfolio.
 It uses Aws and ReactJS.

+#Technologies Used
+Brew
+Git & GitHub
+ssh